hwillson/feedme/README.md

-# rss-simplified
+# RSS Simplified

-A Meteor based RSS reader that keeps the focus on reading.
+A [Meteor](http://meteor.com) based distraction free RSS reader that keeps the focus on reading.